 As such, unsecured lending is challenging in a decentralized environment.
 This is due to the fact that distributed ledgers such as the Ethereum network work with pseudo-anonymous addresses.
 Since transactions are irreversible, there is no assurance that an untrusted borrower will pay the loan back.
-This results to the point that unsecured lending would be unworkable if untrusted borrowers do not repay loans.
+This results in the fact that unsecured lending would be unworkable if untrusted borrowers do not repay loans.

 Due diligence is required